About Franklin and Southampton County, VA

 The City of Franklin

 Once a railroad and steamboat hub of commerce, the City of Franklin is a laid-back cousin to larger cities in the Coastal Virginia region.
 The welcoming Visitor Center, in the old railroad depot, is in the heart of the historic area.
-You'll find a variety of shops and delicious places to eat as well as beautifully restored vintage homes, including a plush period B&B and parks perfect for an impromptu picnic.
+You'll find a variety of shops and delicious places to eat as well as beautifully restored vintage homes, and parks perfect for an impromptu picnic.
 A mile or two away you'll find familiar chain restaurants, lodging options and other traveler conveniences.
 Be sure to check out the mini-museum of firefighting, cast a fishing line at Barrett's Landing on the Blackwater River and take advantage of the unique shopping options in Downtown Franklin.

 We welcome you to Escape to Tradition in the City of Franklin